ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-transactions/index.md

 Transactions for the Server Side Row Model (SSRM) work similarly to [Client Side Row Model Transactions](/data-update-transactions/).
 The APIs are almost identical, but there are some important differences (such as the SSRM requiring a 'route') and as such the APIs are not shared.

-Applying a SSRM transaction is done using the grid API `applyServerSideTransaction()`.
+Applying a SSRM transaction is done using the grid API `applyServerSideTransaction(params)`.
 Here are some introductory code snippets demonstrating how to use the API:

 <snippet>
 // Add 1 row at the top level group